Complete Mulhacen hiking guide: The top of the Iberian Peninsula!

 Reflections on Mulhacen hiking

-Mulhacen is one of the absolute must hikes in Andalucia and one the locals will respect you for climbing.
+Mulhacen is one of the absolute must-do hikes in Andalucia and one the locals will respect you for climbing.
 There are so many different ways to conquer it in one day or several days.
 Some are hard while others are easier.
-Depending on your physical state (and mental – persistence is key up the west flank), it might be harder or easier than what I experienced.
+Depending on your physical state (and mental), it might be harder or easier than what I experienced.

-The absolute toughest part for me, was definitely the climb up the west ridge of Mulhacen, hiking it over two days.
+The absolute toughest part for me was definitely the climb up the west ridge of Mulhacen hiking from Puerto del Portillo.
 My backpack was super heavy and the top never seemed to get closer.
-But walking down that trail would probably have been harder.
-I’m not sure if I want to try that.
+But walking up from Refugio Caldera was a lot easier, and I was probably also in better physical shape when I did that.

-Altogether, both the day hike and the two-day hike were memorable hikes that I totally loved doing and I recommend anyone that loves the mountains to try at least one of these routes.
+Altogether, all the hikes I’ve done to reach Mulhacen have been memorable hikes that I totally loved doing and I recommend anyone who loves the mountains to try at least one of these routes.

 Other hikes in Sierra Nevada: